paytonunger/paytonunger.github.io/_pages/articles.md

 ---
 layout: single
 permalink: /articles/
-title: Articles for The Borgen Project
+title: Articles with The Borgen Project
 header:
   image: /assets/images/leaf2.jpg
   image_description: "A description of the image"